Homesteading Family Logo

 Purchasing seeds from a reputable company is important.
 You can find seeds at your local hardware store, the grocery store, even the dollar store.
 However, if you’re looking to purchase quality seeds that you can seed save from, we don’t recommend buying them from stores like this.

 Look for open-pollinated, heirloom or organic seeds when possible.
-If you haven’t purchased your seeds yet, we recommend Seeds for Generations or Baker Creek for some great heirloom seed varieties!
-We’ve also been buying from Adaptive Seeds because they’re somewhat local to us.
-Learn more about choosing the best seeds for your garden here.
+If you haven’t purchased your seeds yet, we recommend Seeds for Generations or Baker Creek Seeds for some great heirloom seed varieties!
+Here is more information on Baker Creek heirloom seeds and their commitment to the Safe Seed Pledge.

 Be sure to read the package to know when to plant your seeds (whether starting them indoors or direct sowing them in the garden).
-Check out these photo storage containers that work extremely well for keeping your seeds organized and dry from season to season.
+Check out photo storage containers that work extremely well for keeping your seeds organized and dry from season to season.

 Seedlings in small pots.